cmohge1/lrbs-scholarly-editing/index.md

 # Welcome to the Home of Digital Scholarly Editing at the [London Rare Book School](https://www.ies.sas.ac.uk/study-training/study-weeks/london-rare-books-school)

+Curated by Christopher Ohge, Lecturer in Digital Approaches to Literature (Institute of English Studies, School of Advanced Study, University of London)

 ## Synopsis

 Welcome to the London Rare Books School summer 2018 module on Digital Scholarly Editing (2-6 July).
 This week will be an intense look at the traditions and principles of scholarly editing and textual scholarship, coupled with an intensive bootcamp on the fundamentals of creating digital editions.